 Maximum Magnitude is estimated in QAFI v.3 considering the value quoted in the field “Length” of the fault, and making use of Stirling et al. (2002) regression equation of moment-magnitude on surface-rupture-length derived from an updated instrumental dataset after Wells and Coppersmith (1994).
 Length is a field always accounted for in every record of QAFI v.3, and one of the fields that more accurate can be estimated, compared to rupture area, for instance, for which uncertainties in the variation of dip with depth as well as the maximum brittle depth of the fault itself, strongly affect the result.
 Hence, “Length” was chosen as the independent variable for obtaining moment magnitude considering an equation based on empirical data.
 The choice of Stirling et al. (2002) took place along with several working meetings devoted to the Intensity-to-Moment-Magnitude conversion equation (I-Mw) in the frame of the preparation of the Spanish National Hazard Map (IGN-UPM, 2013).
 In countries with a long historical earthquake record, as Spain, this conversion is a crucial issue as it determines the maximum magnitude of the events in the catalogue.
 Desirably, these conversion equations have to provide outputs consistent not just with damage descriptions in buildings but also with known environmental effects, as those described in the Environmental Seismic Intensity (ESI) scale (Michetti et al., 2007).
 For instance, in the ESI scale, surface-rupture earthquakes appear from Intensity VIII onwards, so it would not be reasonable that pre-instrumental events with lower intensities could be converted to Mw>6.0.
 An additional issue is the estimation of the upper bound of the Gutenberg-Richter distribution when characterizing seismogenic sources.
 In seismic hazard assessment practice this is usually done based on the maximum event recorded in the zone, and desirably it should be consistent with the maximum Mw that could be derived from the active faults contained in the zone.
 Furthermore, for zones showing scarce seismicity, the estimation of maximum Mw from fault data may be the most reliable approach, if not the only one.
 Hence, a set of equations available at that time were tested against the outputs of the I-Mw conversion equation (cf. García-Mayordomo, 2015 and references therein), and the two only available data on fault ruptures and historical earthquakes in Spain (e.g., 1884 Arenas del Rey and 1829 Torrevieja earthquakes, related to Ventas de Zafarraya and Bajo Segura Faults, respectively).
 It was found that the outcomes of the Stirling et al. (2002) equation were the most consistent.
-Nevertheless, for the faults located in the Gulf of Cádiz, where thick oceanic crust occur, maximum magnitudes may be much higher that predicted from that relationship.
+Nevertheless, for the faults located in the Gulf of Cádiz, where there is a thick oceanic crust, maximum magnitudes may be much higher that predicted from that relationship.
 For these records the Maximum Magnitude “brief comment” memo field describes other alternatives and estimations cited in published literature.

-The variability/error field for maximum magnitude in QAFI v.3 simply accounts for the standard deviation of expected Mw according to Stirling et al. (2002) equation for the instrumental dataset.
+The variability/error field for maximum magnitude in QAFI v.3 simply accounts for the standard deviation of expected Mw according to Stirling et al. (2002) equation for the instrumental dataset (+/- 0.37).
 In those cases where uncertainty in length is significant, we use the “brief comment” memo field to explain and account for this issue in the magnitude estimation.
 For example, the Palomares fault (ES609), a 5-10 km wide N-S shear zone that forms part of the Eastern Betic Shear Zone, is ca. 60 km long, although to estimate maximum magnitude in QAFI v.3 we used 10 km, which is the maximum length of single fault traces inside the shear zone.